whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 “Well,” said Mrs. E after a moment, in a rusty voice, beginning to waver in the face of the horror.
 “That’s  unprecedented.
 For the last few decades anyway.”
 The Route 66 Poker Run Committee had been dealing with cheat schemes ranging from the brutally powerful to the wickedly subtle for a long time.
 The protective enchantments were immensely strong, refined and tested over the years.
 She frowned.
 “I don’t see how I could give those up even if I agreed to.
 The enchantments bind me, too.”

 “We did think of that,” the Witchking agreed, his harsh voice dropping lower with sudden menace.
+"We had hoped you would be able to think of something.
+A pity."

 Mrs. E knew she didn’t have much time.
 With a surge of strength she forced the gathering spell of doom and defeat away.
 “Who SENT you?
 Who was it?” she shouted with a sudden whipcrack in her voice.
 The Black Riders hunched with tense menace, like alarmed spiders; the Witchking himself seemed startled for a moment.